earthlab/earthlab.github.io/org/earth-analytics/week-6.md

 2. Add appropriate titles that tells someone reading your report what the map shows

 #### Plot 1
-Create a MAP of the **difference between NDVI pre vs post fire** (Pre fire - post-fire NDVI).
+Create a MAP of the **difference between NDVI pre vs post fire** with Landsat data (Post fire - post-fire NDVI).

 #### Plot 2
-Create a MAP of the **difference between NBR pre vs post fire** (Pre fire - post-fire NBR).
+Create a MAP of the **difference between NBR pre vs post fire** with Landsat data  (Post fire - post-fire NBR).
 Be sure to include a legend on your map that helps someone looking at it understand differences

 #### Plot 3
-Create a classified map of **post fire NDVI** using classification values that you think make sense based upon exploring the data.
+Create a classified map of **post fire NDVI** with Landsat data using classification values that you think make sense based upon exploring the data.

 #### Plot 4
-Create a classified map of **post fire NBR** using the classification thresholds below.
+Create a classified map of **post fire NBR** with Landsat data using the classification thresholds below.

 | SEVERITY LEVEL  | NBR RANGE |
 |------------------------------|